-A story full of intrigue and surprises that connects life in Englands with life in a village in southeast Crete.
+A story full of intrigue and surprises that connects life in England with life in a village in southeast Crete.

 John Manuel has written several books about life and other stories in Greece.
-Some of them accounting for his own personal experience in the country and and manage to depict a faithful snapshot of the life on the islands.
+Some of them account for his own personal experience in the country and manage to depict a faithful snapshot of life on the islands.

 Return to Turtle Beach

 Return to Turtle Beach is a book so fresh from print that I still haven’t had the time to grab it and therefore there’s little for me to say about it.

 All I can tell you is that Richard Clark has never disappointed me with his books about Greece.
 His Notes about Crete are brilliant, I don’t expect anything less from this book.

 Books About the Ancient History of Crete

 Some of these books have been my company during those times I was not able to be on the island, way before moving here.
 I would read them at night in bed while dreaming about visiting in the next holidays.
 I’ve even taken some of them with me during my trips.